Phoenix788/AGAR-XPBOT/README.md

 - You can modify many options in the Facebots.js file

 # TODO
-- Set a timeout to connect bot to avoid the "connection lost !!" error ALREADY DO !
+- Set a timeout to connect bot to avoid the "connection lost !!" error!
 - Make a stat board with mass average using ansi escapes codes.

 # Issues
 - Make sure you have the latest version of agario-client
-- Verify your facebooks account information (I will make a video tutorial later)
+- Verify your facebooks account information (Tutorial video coming soon!)
-- If you can't fix your issue yourself, then open an issue and (please add tags, I LOVE TAGS!)
+- If you can't fix your issue yourself, then open an issue

 # Screenshots
 ![Screenshot-1](src/images/Screenshot-1.png "Screenshot-1")